Dixi18/Dixi18/README.md

 Hello all,
-I'm a computer engineering student. currently I'm in the third semester of my studies.
+I'm a computer engineering student.
+Currently, I'm in the third semester of my studies.

 I'm interested in projects and technologies involving
 * Embedded Linux and real-time applications